mtoan1/SplitBuddy/replit.md

 ## Recent Changes

+- June 25, 2025: Restored bill image and group photo upload sections to create-bill page with modern styling
 - June 25, 2025: Added home navigation shortcuts to bill screens with consistent neon pink/deep blue styling
 - June 25, 2025: Updated secondary color to deep blue (#271d7a) to match requested color scheme
 - June 25, 2025: Changed primary color from green to neon pink (#ff37a5) as requested by user